Mimijackz-HKModding/RepeatableCharms/README.md

 - overcharm sometimes isn't visible, and i have no clue why that happens

 Possible bugs:
-- kingsoul might break when upgrading while having multiple equipped
+- kingsoul might break when upgrading while having multiple equipped, same with grimmchild

+Ideas:
+- more repeated charms -> more expensive charms